cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ## Conditional Access

-**Business case:** Traditional authentication methods, such as passwords and multifactor authentication (MFA), apply the same authentication requirements to every sign-in, regardless of the level of risk.
-Conditional Access enables organisations to enforce access policies based on signals such as the user, device, location, application, and sign-in risk.
-This allows organisations to apply Zero Trust principles by verifying each access request based on its context rather than relying on static authentication requirements alone.

-**What a business typically needs to control:** At minimum, most organisations want to enforce MFA, restrict access by location, require stronger controls for privileged accounts, and block legacy authentication.
-That is the set of controls this lab is building toward.

-**Policy 1 — Require MFA for all users:** I created a Conditional Access policy targeting all users except the break-glass accounts, scoped it to all resources, and required MFA as the grant control.
-I used report-only mode first, confirmed the policy with What If, then switched it on and verified the sign-in logs showed the policy applying correctly.
+**Business case:** Conditional Access matters because it gives you much finer control than MFA on its own.
+MFA just adds a second factor, but Conditional Access lets you decide *where* and *for whom* that applies — all users, just privileged accounts, specific locations, specific devices, whatever fits.
+For example, you could block sign-ins from countries you don't operate in, or require extra authentication specifically for privileged accounts on top of the baseline MFA everyone else has.
+Microsoft's own mandatory MFA for admin accounts is a good baseline, but it doesn't give you that same level of control — Conditional Access lets you actually tailor policies to the specific users, groups, or risk level you care about, rather than applying one blanket rule to everyone.

+**What a business typically needs to control:** This really depends on the organisation's risk appetite and what it's actually protecting — a company handling health records or financial data is going to need tighter controls than one that isn't.
+A sensible approach is defense in depth, working from the inside out: start with what you can control in your own environment first — your own users, your own devices — before extending controls out to guests, external users, and customers.
+In terms of the basics, most organisations end up wanting some combination of: enforcing MFA, restricting access by location, applying stronger controls to privileged accounts, and blocking outdated/legacy authentication.
+This lab builds toward that same kind of baseline, but what you actually configure in a real environment should be shaped by the sensitivity of what you're protecting and how far out from your own environment you're extending control.
-**Policy 1 — Require MFA for all users**

-**What was built:** Created a Conditional Access policy targeting all users, with the two administrative break-glass accounts explicitly excluded to prevent lockout risk.
+**Policy 1 — Require MFA for all users:** I created a Conditional Access policy targeting all users, with the two administrative break-glass accounts explicitly excluded to prevent lockout risk.
 Scoped to all resources, with a grant control requiring multifactor authentication (the general "Multifactor authentication" strength, not passwordless or phishing-resistant, since this is meant to be the organisation-wide baseline).

-The policy was first created and saved in Report-only mode.
+**What was built:** I created and saved the policy in Report-only mode first, confirmed it with What If, then switched it on and verified the sign-in logs showed the policy applying correctly.

 ![Conditional Access policy created in Report-only mode](conditional-access-policy-creation-report-only.png)